bengalicu/bengal-website/book/primitives.md

 ### Using strings

-The example below creates a String object with the value of "1234".
+The example below creates a String instance with the value of "1234".

   ```
   myString = "1234";